Vitamin D Deficiency and Lupus

 There is some conflicting information as to the efficacy of vitamin D supplements in individuals with lupus, but for the most part the results looks promising.

-Dr. Edie Vickers of the An Hao Natural Healthcare Clinic believes that vitamin D supplements can provide benefits to individuals with lupus.
+Dr. Edie Vickers of the An Hao Natural Healthcare Clinic in Portland, Oregon believes that vitamin D supplements can provide benefits to individuals with lupus.
 Dr. Vickers briefly discusses her thoughts about vitamin D in this KFL video:

 The results from several recent studies is a bit less clear.
-A recent Lupus in the News [LINK TO ARTICLE] article discussed a 2017 study conducted by researchers from Universities of Medical Sciences in Tabriz and Urmia, Iran that showed promise for supplementing diets with vitamin D. Through their meta-analysis, the researchers concluded that vitamin D supplements may decrease disease activity in individuals with lupus, but they also indicated that more studies need to be done to determine the overall effectiveness of vitamin D supplements.
-By contrast, however, a study conducted by researchers at the Department of Rheumatology at Al Zahra Hospital in Iran and published in 2017 concluded there were no significant improvements in SLE symptoms for the individuals who were given vitamin D supplements.
+A study conducted by researchers from Universities of Medical Sciences in Tabriz and Urmia, Iran showed promise for supplementing diets with vitamin D to decrease disease activity.
+By contrast, however, a study conducted by researchers at the Department of Rheumatology at Al Zahra Hospital in Iran concluded there were no significant improvements in SLE symptoms for the individuals who were given vitamin D supplements.
 So, though promising, clearly, more research is needed.